 They meet with the individual Life Coach or with a member of Department of Addiction Counseling Services (if appropriate).
 In a typical day, we might drive them back and forth to school or their job, for instance, or to the animal shelter where they might volunteer.

 Then, because we are known as a “highly therapeutic program, their choices are “woven around” our program of individual and group psychotherapy, one-to-one life skills training, an AA or NA meeting (if appropriate), a mandatory cooking class, numerous groups including an “improv” group, a jam session or when we take everybody out to dinner on Friday nights.

 So, in some ways, each young adult is doing something different (going to a culinary school or musician’s institute, taking a college class, working at a surf shop) AND they are doing the same thing (getting together for group therapy, seeing a psychiatrist for medication management, etc.).

 Close friendships are made while living in beautiful, secure and staffed 2-or-3 bedroom apartments in complexes with swimming pools, work out rooms, recreational areas and computer rooms (Males live in their apartments.
 Females live in theirs).

 There is a maximum of two participants per bedroom.
 Each participant is involved in meal planning and preparation and maintenance of their personal space.

 Services requiring additional fees are first discussed with Parents/Sponsors.
-This could include charges by third party providers (colleges, books, Tae Kwon Do lessons), additional OPI therapeutic services (extra psychiatric or psychotherapy sessions, life coaching sessions, special drug tests, etc.), special OPI events and OPI’s Adventure Travel Program.
+This could include charges by third party providers (colleges, books, Tae Kwon Do lessons), additional OPI therapeutic services (extra psychiatric or psychotherapy sessions, life coaching sessions, special drug tests, etc.), and special OPI events.
 Parents/sponsors provide their young adult with a weekly allowance.